-For commercial buildings, go to www.usgbc.org/ for the Leadership in Energy and Environmental Design- LEED for Existing Buildings: Operations & Maintenance.
+For commercial buildings, go to www.usgbc.org/ for the Leadership in Energy and Environmental Design- LEED for Existing Buildings: Operations & Maintenance. buildings and their sites, including shade trees, porches, operable windows, and transoms.

-- K.4 Increase the thermal efficiency of historic buildings by observing traditional practices such as weather-stripping and insulating. - K.5 Owners are encouraged to use sources of renewable energy-on- or off-site.
+K.4 Increase the thermal efficiency of historic buildings by observing traditional practices such as weather-stripping and insulating.

+K.5 Owners are encouraged to use sources of renewable energy-on- or off-site.
 Photovoltaic cells should be located on roofs such that their visual impact is minimized when viewed from the primary public right-of-way.